Is Salon Business Coaching Worth It? What I Learned After 30 Years and $15,000 in Programs

 Most salon business coaching programs fall into three tiers.

 Entry-level group programs: $200 to $500 per month.
-You get access to a group call, maybe weekly or biweekly, plus some course materials.
+In practice, you get access to a group call, maybe weekly or biweekly, plus some course materials.
 You are in a room with 20 to 50 other salon owners.
 Personal attention is limited.
 These programs work best when you need structure and accountability, not customized advice.

 Mid-tier coaching: $500 to $1,200 per month.
-This is where most salon coaches land.
+That said, this is where most salon coaches land.
 You get smaller group calls, some 1-on-1 time, curriculum modules, and a private community.
 Contracts run 6 to 12 months.
 That means you are committing $3,000 to $14,400 before you have seen a single result.

 Premium 1-on-1: $1,500 to $3,000+ per month.
-Direct access to a coach.
+For example, direct access to a coach.
 Weekly calls.
 Custom strategy.
 Some programs promise the world, and a few deliver.
 But the math is brutal.
 At $2,000 per month, you need to generate at least $2,000 in new profit just to break even on the coaching itself.

 According to the Professional Beauty Association’s salon compensation report, the median independent salon owner takes home $45,000 to $65,000 per year after expenses.
-At the mid-tier coaching rate, you could be spending 10% to 20% of your take-home income on coaching alone.
+In fact, at the mid-tier coaching rate, you could be spending 10% to 20% of your take-home income on coaching alone.

 I have been in all three tiers.
-My first program was a $397/month group in 2011.
+Overall, my first program was a $397/month group in 2011.
 My most expensive was $1,800/month for six months of 1-on-1 work.
 That single program cost me $10,800.
 More than some stylists earn in two months.

 The question is never “can I afford it.”
 The question is “what is the return on this investment compared to every other option on the table?”